Tharun1101/Data_Science_AI_Projects/README.md

 ## 📬 Contact

-If you have feedback or would like to collaborate, feel free to reach out via [LinkedIn](www.linkedin.com/in/ssaitharun-yeluri) or email.
+If you have feedback or would like to collaborate, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/ssaitharun-yeluri).